Medically reviewed: April 4, 2018

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Dulera, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Dulera (mometasone and formoterol) is refilled.
+If you have any questions about Dulera (mometasone and formoterol), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.